For well over a decade, I’ve helped other ecommerce businesses grow, as a consultant, and a mentor.

 If you’re really raking in the cash with your business, Shopify Plus has some great extra benefits, like custom reports and analytics, 200 inventory locations, localized global selling across 50 markets, and unlimited staff accounts.

-You also get 200 POS Pro locations with Shopify Payments, access to wholesale and B2B selling options, and a custom checkout with 40x capacity.
+You also get 200 POS Pro locations with Shopify Payments, and a custom checkout with 40x capacity.

 The card rates are cheaper too – with competitive rates that help you to maintain more of the profits from each sale – even if you use a third-party payment processor.